 the message was rather long, it would, I was told, cause a slight queue

 on busy days, so the narration instead played on a loop in the shop

-and instead Dracula would just rise up from the well and laugh with
+with spooky organ music and instead Dracula would just rise up from the well and do an evil laugh with

 associated thunder sound effects, before popping back down.
 In this